 June – Pride Month USA

 The US website Outsports is holding its third annual Pride event, this time in NYC.
-Fancy helping to organise and be part of a UK group trip?
+We’ll be there – will you?
 Get in touch if so!
 More info here.

 Sat 4 Aug – Brighton Pride